rubygems/rfcs/text/0008-ingest-gem-content.md

 When a gem is uploaded, rubygems.org saves it as a gem version file named `rake-13.0.6.gem`.
 A gem may be installed with `gem install` or the `.gem` file can be downloaded using `gem fetch`.
-Downloading the entire gem locally is currently the only way to access the contents of gem.
+Downloading the gem locally is currently the only way to access the actual contents of gem.

-With the gem content ingestion system in place, gem contents will be saved to a content-only S3 bucket and indexed in the rubygems.org database.
+With the gem content ingestion system in place, gem contents will be saved to a content-only S3 bucket and indexed in a way that allows fetching gem content files by path or checksum.

-Binary files will be recorded in metadata, but not stored.
+Binary files will be recorded in metadata, but not stored in order to increase security and reduce abuse.
-Gem contents will be stored at an S3 key named for the gem name and SHA256 of the file to de-duplicate files within a gem.
+Gem contents will be stored at an S3 key using the gem name and SHA256 of the file.

+Hashing the files allows de-duplicate files within a gem, since two files within the same gem name that have the same SHA256 are nearly guaranteed to have the same content.
+Between versions, it's very common for many of the files in the gem to remain unchanged.
+This allows us to save considerable space in content storage by deduplicating the most commonly duplicated files.
+Deduplicating within the gem, but not globally across all gems, ensures the security and integrity of files matched within a gem.
+Files contained in the content storage can only be changed or uploaded by owners of that gem, preventing carefully crafted global hash collisions or other malicious activity that could span across gems.

-Yanking will remove file contents unique to the gem, as expected, without altering unyanked gem contents.
+Yanking a gem will remove contents unique to the gem.
+Any shared deduplicated files will be preserved using a process that checks the hashed files in all gem versions and preserving any files referenced by any other non-yanked version.

 ### Background process

-In order to ingest the contents of a gem, a background process can be enqueued to index and store the gem contents.
+In order to ingest the contents of a gem, a background process will be enqueued to index and store the gem contents.

-At gem upload time, or on demand, a background worker will download, unpack, record file metadata, index files in the database as rows, and upload each file to a content-only S3 bucket.
+At gem upload time, or on demand to ingest existing gems, a background worker will download, unpack, record, index, and upload each file to a content-only S3 bucket.
-The process will result in a row in the database for each file in a gem, with the relative path, checksum, and size of every file.

-### Indexing files to create a manifest
+The process relies entirely on S3 to index gems and their content, resulting in a number of files.

-The background worker will create a json document manifest of all the files and store it in S3 alongside the files themselves.
+The background worker creates path and content files as it processes the gem.

-The manifest will hold the path, checksum, size, content type, binary determination, and plain text line count.

-In order to support yanking gems, which requires comparing checksums across all versions of a gem, a table will be added to the rubygems.org database.
-The table will consist of one row per gem version with a foreign key for the `version_id` and a jsonb column holding only the SHA256 checksums of all files in that version.

-The table will be indexed on `version_id` to support looking up all checksums in all versions of a gem.
+At the end of the process, all of the hashes are collected into a .sha256 file.
+The process also extracts and uploads the .gemspec file.
+No database tables are created or read during this process after initially finding the name of the gem and version number with platform.

+### Uploaded File Organization

+There are 4 types of files created by the upload process.

+#### Spec File

+A spec file that contains the actual .gemspec in the .gem file.

+S3 Key: `gems/rake/specs/rake-13.0.6.gemspec`.

+The spec is generated using `Gem::Package#spec.to_ruby` using the original uploaded .gem file.

+#### Path Files

+A path file for each file in the gem data with attached metadata.

+S3 Key: `gems/rake/paths/13.0.6/lib/rake.rb`.

+The path files each contain metadata with the following information about the file and its content.

+* The size of the content in bytes.
+* The SHA256 checksum of the content, if available (not for symlinks or files larger than 500MB that were skipped)
+* The MIME type and charset of the file content, if available (potentially not for extremely large files if the type could not be determined from the file header)
+* The original path of the file in the gem.
+* The original file mode, as a string of octal digits (`644`).
+* The symlink target if the file is a symlink.

+Directories are skipped and do not have path entries even though they may exist in the gem.

+#### Content file

+A content file for each indexed file.

+S3 Key: `gems/rake/contents/8e43d75374cfcac83933176c32adb3a01d6488aa34c05bf91f6fe8dfe48c52a5`

+The S3 object will contain the exact file contents read from the .gem file.
+The content type, content length, and checksum will be saved on the S3 object as found by the content ingestion process, ensuring object integrity after being uploaded.

+#### SHA256 file

+A file containing the sha256 and file path for all hashed files in the gem.

+S3 Key: `gems/rake/checksums/13.0.6.sha256`

+The format of this file matches the file output of shasum -a 256 and could be used to check the expanded gem contents against these checksums.

-This table is for the sole purpose of yanking a gem, discussed below.
+This file is also used to find SHA256 hashes associated with a version for the purpose of the yank process.
+When yanking a version, this is the reference used to find which hashes are still in use by indexed versions and which will be deleted during the yank process.

 ### Recording, but not storing binary files

-Files that are identified as binary will be flagged in the index and not uploaded to the storage bucket.
+Files that are identified as "binary" will not be uploaded to the storage bucket.
 This is both to save storage space and avoid potential abuse.
 Large compiled binaries, image data, or other binary data is not easily browsed or diffed.
 Both npmjs.com's code browsing and github.com excludes binary files from display.

+Non-indexed files will be determined using `libmagic` via the `ruby-magic` ruby gem.
+Any file with a mime type that does not start with `text/` will not have content uploaded.
+Files not exceeding 500MB will have all metadata calculated even if the file is not uploaded.

 ### Using SHA256 to reduce storage size and increase cache hits